TetraOS/solaris/README.md

 ## License 📝

 Solaris is distributed under the terms of GNU General Public License v.3.0.
-See the [LICENSE](LICENSE) file fordetails.
+See the [LICENSE](LICENSE) file for details.